djpardis/djpardis.github.io/_posts/2026-02-10-evolution-software-engineering-fortran-llms.md

 ## [Conclusion](#table-of-contents) {#conclusion}

 Seven decades of software engineering followed consistent economic logic.
 When the cost of manual work exceeded the cost of automation, the abstraction won.
-The motivations varied, but each was a form of that cost.
+What counted as "cost" differed from case to case (programmer time, portability, errors, capital, scale), but the dynamic was always the same.

 Programmer time drove most of it (FORTRAN when programmers were scarce, IDEs when mechanical refactoring consumed hours, package managers when dependency management was manual, Spring when J2EE boilerplate dominated, Node.js when context-switching cost time, REST when SOAP required thousands of lines of configuration, AI assistants when boilerplate and documentation lookup consumed programmer time).
 And sometimes even performance didn't matter as much as programmer productivity (Python, Rails, Django).